Nigella Lawson's Beetroot and Dark Chocolate Cake Recipe

 Beetroot and Chocolate Cake

 Beetroot . . . in a cake?
 It sounds weird, but it seems to be the new 'it' thing in baking ingredients at the moment.
-Lots of people have been talking about it—mainly because of the British Bake Off, I think—so I thought it was worth trying out!
-The idea of putting a root vegetable as strong as beetroot in a cake is almost an urban legend until people really started doing it.
+Lots of people have been talking about it—mainly because of the British Bake Off, I think.
+So I thought it was worth trying out!
+The idea of putting a root vegetable as strong as beetroot in a cake was almost an urban legend until people really started doing it.
 It makes the cake so moist and really beautiful, too.
 You can't really taste the beetroot as the baking and other ingredients change it.

-My recipe is adapted from Nigella Lawson's; I altered it slightly based on what I had in the cupboard.
+My recipe is adapted from Nigella Lawson's, I altered it slightly based on what I had in the cupboard.
 The cake itself is really tasty and smooth in texture, and you can easily eat quite a few pieces of it.
 The ganache is so rich; it is nice when it is still hot and runny, or after it has cooled into more of a dark chocolate frosting.
 Oh, so good!

 - 175g plain flour